How many queues do you need?

 - Specific events that require their own queues and virtual waiting rooms.

-Customising your queues
+Customising your queues to brand the waiting room experience

 4. Joining a queue